ropensci/roweb3/content/blog/2021-10-19-ropensci-news-digest-october-2021/index.md

-The following two packages recently became a part of our software suite:
+The following  package recently became a part of our software suite:

-+ [allodb](https://docs.ropensci.org/allodb), developed by Erika Gonzalez-Akre together with Camille Piponiot, Mauro Lepore, Kristina Anderson-Teixeira: Standardize and simplify the tree biomass estimation process across globally distributed extratropical forests.
-It has been [reviewed](https://github.com/ropensci/software-review/issues/436) by Jeffrey Hanson, Jonas Stillhard.

 + [rsat](https://docs.ropensci.org/rsat), developed by Unai Pérez - Goya together with Manuel Montesino - SanMartin, Ana F Militino, Maria Dolores Ugarte: Downloading, customizing, and processing time series of satellite images for a region of interest. rsat functions allow a unified access to multispectral images from Landsat, MODIS and Sentinel repositories. rsat also offers capabilities for customizing satellite images, such as tile mosaicking, image cropping and new variables computation.
 Finally, rsat covers the processing, including cloud masking, compositing and gap-filling/smoothing time series of images (Militino et al., 2018 <doi:10.3390/rs10030398> and Militino et al., 2019 <doi:10.1109/TGRS.2019.2904193>).
 It has been [reviewed](https://github.com/ropensci/software-review/issues/437) by Marc Weber, Kelly Hondula.